What Is a Drill Point Die? The Complete Guide to Self-Drilling Screw Tooling

 How to Select the Right Drill Point Die

-5. Select the die material — Carbide for high-volume, HSS for lower-volume or specialty runs.
+- Select the die material — Carbide is commonly preferred for high-volume; HSS is often more practical for lower-volume or specialty runs.

 Conclusion

-Drill point dies are the critical tooling component that determines self-drilling screw quality and production efficiency.
-Choosing the right die — correct series, style, and material — directly impacts your rejection rate, production uptime, and end-product performance.
+Drill point dies are the critical tooling component that shapes self-drilling screw quality and production efficiency.
+Choosing the right die — correct series, style, and material — directly influences your rejection rate, production uptime, and end-product performance.

 ZLD Precision Mold manufactures the full range of drill point dies (L1–L6) in both tungsten carbide and SKH high-speed steel, covering IFI #4–#14 and DIN ST2.9–ST6.3.
 View our complete specification chart or request a quote for your production requirements.